 The Réseau Environnement Humanitaire (REH) was created in 2012 due to a collective need to discuss environmental issues and improve the way these are addressed in humanitarian action.

-The network has been facilitated by Groupe URD since its creation, and was initially made up of individuals working in the humanitarian sector who wanted their organisations and partners
+Led by Groupe URD since its creation, it initially brought together individuals working in the humanitarian sector who were keen to see their

 The REH’s foundations were laid during an initial period of development (2012-2014).
 This involved assessing the progress made by each organisation, as well as their needs and difficulties.
 Thematic meetings were held, which gave rise to technical briefing notes and articles.
 The members of the network during this launch phase were: Action contre la Faim, the French Red Cross, ICRC, Médecins du Monde, Médecins Sans Frontières Suisse, UNDP, Solidarités International, Terre des Hommes Lausanne, Triangle Génération Humanitaire, the UNEP/OCHA Joint Environment Unit and Groupe URD.

 Over the period 2015-2020, the network grew and its members became more diversified.
 A Groupe URD member of staff was given the role of facilitating the network.
 These developments took place as environmental issues, and particularly climate change, began to receive increased attention internationally, and NGOs started to join the conversation.
-Due to their growing environmental awareness, a large number of NGOs have made commitments to reduce their environmental footprint and to take environmental issues into account in their programmes, notably through the Statement of Commitment on Climate by Humanitarian Organisations signed at the French National Humanitarian Conference in December 2020.
+Increasingly aware of the issue, a large number of NGOs have made commitments to reduce their environmental footprint and take greater account of these aspects in their programs, notably through the declaration of commitment by humanitarian organizations on climate signed at the National Humanitarian Conference in December 2020.

-Taking environmental issues into account in humanitarian action helps to reduce risks and factors that contribute to conflict and helps to increase resilience.
+Taking environmental issues into account in humanitarian action helps to reduce conflict factors and risks, and increase resilience.
 Humanitarian crises, but also humanitarian responses, can have a significant negative impact on the environment.
 A degraded environment can compromise the chances of recovery and reconstruction, and can create future risks.
-The environment therefore needs to be taken into account as part of a ‘Do No Harm’ approach.
-A preserved environment contributes to stability and good health and is a source of means of subsistence, and it helps to avoid the tensions caused by environmental degradation in situations where resources are scarce.
+It is therefore necessary to take this component into account as part of a “Do No Harm” approach, to enable populations to regain a preserved environment – a factor of stability, a condition of health and a source of livelihoods – and to avoid the tensions that accompany environmental degradation in situations of resource scarcity.

 The Forum is where network members exchange ideas, engage in debate and share information and experiences.
 As such, it actively contributes to collective reflection, particularly related to the network’s strategy and advocacy.